kreier/tripitaka/bible/README.md

 # Translations of the bible

-Currently this folder only holds a copy of the King James Version.
+This folder started in 2024 with a copy of the King James Version as JSON file.
 It was intended as a proof of concept to rapidly generate data about the size of the 66 books, how many words are in there - to use this algorithm to compare it with the tripitaka.

+## King James Version

 We counted more than 3 million characters for the 790,573 words, used in 31,102 verses that are grouped in 1189 chapters.
 66 books.
 In detail: